 Full-mouth reconstruction, also known as full-mouth restoration, is a highly-individualized process that aims to restore complete oral function and appearance to a patient who has a variety of dental problems that require a comprehensive, multi-approach treatment plan.
-As someone who has studied all aspects of prosthodontics, Dr. Ronald P. LuBovich is an expert in the art and science of full-mouth reconstruction.
+As someone who has studied prosthodontics, Dr. Adam Cottrill is an expert in the art and science of full-mouth reconstruction.
 From his renowned dental practice in Nashville, Tennessee, he uses restorative dentistry to help patients improve their oral health, function, and appearance.
-To learn how Dr. LuBovich can help you, call the office or book your appointment online today.
+To learn how Dr. Cottrill can help you, call the office or book your appointment online today.

 For dental patients who have never required more than a cavity filling, full-mouth reconstruction may seem like a daunting prospect.
 But it’s often the best solution when one has multiple, significant dental problems, including:

 The main goal of a full-mouth reconstruction plan is to renew the health of your entire mouth, including your teeth, gums, and bite.

 The comprehensive scope of the procedure requires careful attention and planning, and is best accomplished under the care of a prosthodontist, or a dentist who has special training in the diagnosis, treatment planning, rehabilitation, and maintenance of oral function.

 A large part of the work that prosthodontists do in full-mouth reconstruction involves replacing lost teeth or restoring full function to damaged teeth.
 Dr. Cottrill frequently uses the following dental prosthetics: